Spenser Watkins: Baltimore Orioles

 On February 2, 2021, Watkins signed a minor league contract with the Baltimore Orioles organization.
 Prior to signing with the Orioles, Watkins had been in line to take over as the head coach of the Paradise Valley High School freshman baseball team in Phoenix, Arizona.
 He was assigned to the Triple-A Norfolk Tides to begin the season, where he worked as a starter and logged a 1–2 record and 3.58 ERA in 7 games (6 of them starts).

 On June 30, 2021, Watkins was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut on July 2, pitching a scoreless inning in relief against the Los Angeles Angels.
 He also became the first player in franchise history to don the uniform number 80.
 On July 6, Watkins made his first career start against the Toronto Blue Jays, earning his first ever win after pitching 5.0 innings of 1-run ball.
 In the game, Watkins also notched his first career strikeout, punching out Blue Jays outfielder Randal Grichuk.
 Watkins was outrighted off of the 40-man roster on November 5 and elected free agency on November 7.

 On November 11, Watkins re-signed with the Orioles on a minor league contract that included an invitation to spring training.
 On April 11, 2022, Watkins's contract was selected by the Orioles.
+Watkins made 23 appearances (20 starts) for the Orioles in 2022, recording a 5–6 record and 4.70 ERA with 63 strikeouts in 105.1 innings pitched.

+Watkins was optioned to Triple-A Norfolk to begin the 2023 season.
+After struggling to a 7.27 ERA across 8 games (6 starts), Watkins was designated for assignment on June 20, after Anthony Bemboom was added to the roster.

+Houston Astros

+On June 23, 2023, Watkins was traded to the Houston Astros in exchange for cash considerations.
+In 6 games (5 starts) for the Triple–A Sugar Land Space Cowboys, he struggled to a 9.74 ERA with 16 strikeouts in 20 1/3 innings pitched.
+On August 6, Watkins was designated for assignment by Houston.

+Oakland Athletics

+On August 8, 2023, Watkins was claimed off waivers by the Oakland Athletics.
+He made one start for Oakland, allowing 5 runs on 7 hits and 2 walks with 4 strikeouts in 4 1/3 innings pitched.
+On August 30, Watkins was removed from the 40–man roster and sent outright to the Triple–A Las Vegas Aviators.
+On October 4, Watkins elected free agency.